 The collapse of 2018 took the mountain back to its height after the 1949 collapse.
 It was measured at 126 or 152 meters (both numbers appear in the literature).
 The crater is much lower, and as after 1949, initially was a lake.
 The lake did not last long.
 The cone rebuild itself remarkably quickly.
 Below is a youtube video from an eruption in July 2023, where the cone is nicely building up.
 On the most recent images, the cone is already close to the level of the old rim, although it has not yet filled in the entire hole.
 The eruptions are faster than before and the rebuilding is faster than it was after 1949.

 But the seeds of future failure are still there.
 The collapse has not filled in the crater and the caldera edge remains as steep as it was before.
-It may take 100 collapses before this has changed and the calder floor has bene raised to safer height.
-So far there have been two.
-And Anak Krakatau is now rebuilding itself with vigour.
+It may take 100 collapses before this has changed and the caldera floor has been raised to safer height.
+So far there have been two collapses.
+And Anak Krakatau is rebuilding itself with vigour.
 The island is now larger than it was before 2018.
 The first collapse was 20 years after its emergence above sea, or 66 years after its onset on the seafloor.
 The second collapse was 70 years later.
 (We could call it the 70-year itch.)
 What happened twice (or perhaps thrice) will happen again.
 It is a matter of when, not if.
 And it may well be in this century.

 And this is why scientific papers should never be published behind paywalls.